 Tom Porter, DMA

-Chair of Music, Director of Choral Activities, Professor of Music
+Chair of Music Department, Director of Choral Activities, Professor of Music

 The Benedictine values of hospitality, respect for persons, community, prayer, moderation, and service are at the heart of my experience as a choral conductor.
 As chair of the Department of Music, I do my best to model these values each day, and I remind students and faculty of the importance of living them intentionally, fully aware of the gift of servant leadership in our classrooms, rehearsals, studios, and fellowship.
 The joy of exploring music with my students is a journey I savor each day in Concert Choir and Vocal Jazz rehearsals, in music theory, conducting, and sacred music classes.

 Rebecca Raber, DMA

 Conductor of Cappella, Assistant Professor of Music, Fellow in Catholic Studies

 I am an experienced and energetic educator who has a deep passion for choral music and developing musical and expressive gifts within my students.
 I seek beauty and truth within the music I experience with my singers (and listeners) and strive to reveal these sacred elements through my work.
 Sincerely stated, I hold a passionate, personal vision for the role that music and the "creation of art on a daily basis" have in the lives of students, and I surrender myself completely to it.
 It is essential that, in our world, singers can recognize, experience, and create beauty within it.
 The choral art is best celebrated by musicians knowing that they are part of something bigger than themselves.
 That's the kind of experience I want to share with my students and our whole community.